anand-subu/anand-subu.github.io/content/authors/admin/_index.md

 bio: Interested in NLP for Healthcare and Biomedicine

 # Interests to show in About widget
-# interests:
+interests:
-#   - Artificial Intelligence
-#  - Computational Linguistics
-#  - Information Retrieval
+   - Deep Learning
+   - Natural Language Processing

 # Education to show in About widget
 education: